SureFED: Robust Federated Learning via Uncertainty-Aware Inward and Outward Inspection: : A Robust Federated Learning Framework

-\end{definition} We refer to the set $I(\bar{w}^{\mathcal{N}_t(i)}_t,\hat{w}^i_t)$ as the confidence set of client $i$.
-Notice that this set will change through time due to the local and social beliefs changing.

-The hyperparameter $\kappa$ determines how strict the aggregation rule is.
+\end{definition} The hyperparameter $\kappa$ determines how strict the aggregation rule is.
 If $\kappa$ is too large, poisoned updates might be aggregated and if $\kappa$ is too small, both benign and poisoned updates might not be aggregated.
 We will see through our experiments that $\kappa$ can be easily tuned to have a robust algorithm that also performs well in benign settings.

-In order to help the network learn the true value of the model parameter, each client needs to make sure that its social model is clean by checking if it is very far from its local model.
-This is done based on the bounded confidence measure described in definition \ref{def:trust}.
-Therefore, we impose the following rule on \sys{}.
-If a hypothetical client with the social belief of client $i$ would not be in the bounded confidence set of client $i$, then it will overwrite its social belief with its local belief.
-This is done in the beginning rounds of the algorithm where the accuracy of the local model is still improving (before overfitting happens). \sys{} is summarized in Algorithm \ref{alg:SABRE}.
+\textbf{(2) Introspection and Model Overwriting:} The local models are also used in an introspection process, in which a client will evaluate its own social model.
+This is done based on the bounded confidence measure described in definition \ref{def:trust} such that if a hypothetical client with the social belief of client $i$ would not be in the bounded confidence set of client $i$, then it will overwrite its social belief with its local belief.
+Notice that the model overwriting is done in the beginning rounds of the algorithm where the accuracy of the local model is still improving (before overfitting happens).